Xilinx/xup_compute_acceleration/docs/Optimization_lab.md

 In this lab, you used Vitis to create a project and add a kernel (hardware) function.
 You performed software and hardware emulation, analyzed the design and the various reports generated by the tools.
 You then optimized the kernel code using the DATAFLOW pragma, and host code by increasing the number of read, write, and run tasks to improve throughput and data transfer rates.
 You then validated the functionality in hardware.

-Note that the hardware is not achieving any acceleration, that is because profile is enabled.
-Disable *Kernel Profiling* and run again to observe hardware acceleration \~1.3x.
+Note if you disable the profiling you can get an acceleration of \~6.2x.

 ---------------------------------------